checkly/theheadless.dev/blog/posts/valuable-tests.md

 ```

 In this case, the success of each subsequent test depends on previous tests as much as on its own assertions.
 In other words, previous tests are driving a test's success criteria.
 This form of coupling can create headaches for us in the shape of:
-* lower test result readability: we might need to backtrack and look into previous tests when trying to understand what a subsequent one is doing
+1. Lower test result readability: we might need to backtrack and look into previous tests when trying to understand what a subsequent one is doing
-* harder maintenance: changes might need to be applied across different scripts
+2. Harder maintenance: changes might need to be applied across different scripts
-* lack of flexibility and parallelisation: tests need to run sequentially in a specific order to work
+3. Lack of flexibility and parallelisation: tests need to run sequentially in a specific order to work

 Having each test encapsulate all it needs to give us a meaningful answer is fundamental to avoid the above issues.
 In case of our example, a solution could look like: